ksylvan/AnsibleLaptop/README.md

       urls:
         - https://github.com/atom/atom/releases/download/v1.8.0/atom.x86_64.rpm

-Note that the above  assumes that we already installed the google chrome yum repo via the `my_yum_repos` declaration.
+Note that the above  assumes that we already installed the google-chrome yum repo via the `my_yum_repos` declaration.

 Special Tip: Since the packages specified by their download links are